 You could finish with a general message from the chair about looking forward to continuing the work and building on this year’s successes.

+APPENDICES

+You may like to include a membership list and key birth statistics for the unit(s) covered by the MVP.
+It is good practice to include a summary of the budget and resources used by the MVP including an estimate of staff and volunteers time.

 THOUGHTS ON LAYOUT

 Think about: